 - Amazon Route 53 FAQs

-- Working with Public Hosted Zones
+- Working with public hosted zones

-- Working with Private Hosted Zones
+- Working with records

-- Working with Resource Record Sets
+- Working with private hosted zones

 - AWS Command Line Interface (CLI) Documentation